Micro CT Scanning - Services

 Micro computed tomography utilizes x-ray technology in combination with a specialized software to develop a 3D rendering, with internal and external structures reflecting the scanned object.
 Using an x-ray source, a computerized detector panel and a specialized software to compute the data and reconstruct the x-ray tomography images, a Micro-CT scanner provides high resolution results.

-X-ray source: The x-ray source for micro CT, or high resolution CT is a micro focus energy source.
+X-ray source: The x-ray source is a small spot size micro focus energy source.
 Micro focus CT allows users to obtain high detail results, although it utilizes less energy and is developed to scan small to medium sized objects.
 For example, aluminum castings can be scanned using a micro focus CT system, allowing viewers to access internal geometry and failures such as porosity, with very high resolution or voxel size.
 Comparative to conventional testing x-ray sources, micro focus generates a narrow, micro sized focal point which provides improved accuracy and detectability.

 Computerized detector panel: The detector panel is placed on the opposite side of the x-ray source, so all radiation is directed toward the recording medium.
 The object to be scanned is placed between the x-ray source and the detector panel.
 A detector panel, commonly a CCD camera, is utilized to capture and transform the x-ray energy into 2D cross sectional images.
 These images are captured at pre-determined increments, as the object rotates 360 degrees.